A Guide To Creating Your Own T-Shirt Line

 Order Some Samples

-As you start to work your way through the process, you’re going to need to order yourself some samples.
+As you start to work your way through the process of creating your own t-shirt line, you’re going to need to order yourself some samples.
 This will not only give you an idea as to whether or not the sizing is correct, but it will also allow you to see the overall quality of the t-shirts.

 These will obviously come at a cost to you but honestly, they’re worth it.